gip/resque-telework/README.md

 Description
 -----------

-Telework is a [Resque](https://github.com/defunkt/resque) plugin allowing to control workers by selecting the host, the queue(s) and the code revision to be used to run the worker.
-It it possible to start and stop workers remotely as well as taking a look to the last lines of the logs.
+Telework is a [Resque](https://github.com/defunkt/resque) plugin aimed at controlling Resque workers from the web UI.
+It makes it easy to manage workers on a complex systems that includes several hosts, different queue(s) and an evolving source code that is deployed several times a day.
+Beyond starting and stopping workers on remote hosts, the plugin makes it easy to switch between code revisions, gives a partial view of each worker's log (stdout and stderr) and maintains a status of each workers.

 Telework comes with three main components

-* A web interface that smoothly integrates in Resque by adding it's own 'Telework' tab
+* A web interface that smoothly integrates in Resque and adds its own tab
-* A daemon process to be started on each host (`rake telework:start_daemon` starts a new daemon and returns while `rake telework:daemon` runs the new daemon interactively)
+* A daemon process to be started on each host (`rake telework:start_daemon` starts a new daemon and returns while `rake telework:daemon` runs the daemon interactively)
 * A registration command (`rake telework:register_revision`) to be called by the deployment script when a new revision is added on the host

 Note that currently (Telework 0.0.1), the daemon process is included in the main app, which is not really elegant as the full Rails environment needs to be loaded to run the daemon.
 A light-weight daemon is currently being developed and should be ready in the coming weeks.